ibm-cloud-docs/vpc/vpn-upgrade-ciphers.md

 You will experience a network outage during the upgrade.
 The duration of the outage depends on the time that it takes to update the weak ciphers and to re-establish the VPN connection.
 It is recommended that you plan a maintenance window for this upgrade.
 {: important}

-Before you begin, it is a good idea to first configure your on-premises VPN gateway peer to contain both the weak and secure ciphers for Phase 1 and Phase 2 negotiation.
+Before you begin, it is a good idea to first configure your on-prem VPN gateway peer to contain both the weak and secure ciphers for Phase 1 and Phase 2 negotiation.
 Then, change the IBM VPN gateway to remove the use of the weak ciphers by following these steps.
-Afterward, remove the weak ciphers from the on-premises VPN gateway.
+Afterward, remove the weak ciphers from the on-prem VPN gateway.
 This step might also reduce the outage time.

 ### Upgrading a VPN from a custom IKE policy by using the UI
 {: #upgrade-vpn-custom-ike-policy-procedure-ui}